makersacademy/rps-challenge/README.md

 ## Yet to complete

+- Implement a counter for the score
 - Multiplayer mode
   -  Two marketeers can play against each other
-- Rock, Paper, Scissors, Spock, Lizard
+- Extension to Rock, Paper, Scissors, Spock, Lizard

 ---